-As at 31 March 2024 there was no material exposure to changes in interest rates that would suggest the possibility that financial loss might arise for the council.
-The Bank of England base rate was raised three times during 2023-24 financial year reaching 5.25% in August 2023.
-Interest has remained at 5.25% since the end of the financial year.
-Hart's debt is fixed rate for the duration of the loans and its cash deposits are relatively short term with fixed rates, therefore there has been no adverse impact of the rate increases on Hart's finances.
-Interest earned on invested cash is significantly above budget in 2023/24 due to the rise in interest rates as well as active management of bank balances.
+As at 31 March 2025 there was no material exposure to changes in interest rates that would suggest the possibility that financial loss might arise for the council.
+The Bank of England base rate was cut three times during 2024-25 financial year from 5.25% to 4.50%.
+Each cut was a reduction of 25bps.
+Interest has fallen to 4.25% since the end of the financial year.
+Hart's debt is fixed rate for the duration of the loans and its cash deposits are relatively short term with fixed rates, therefore there has been no adverse impact of the rate decreases on Hart's finances.
+Interest earned on invested cash is above budget in 2024/25 due to the interest rates being lowered at a slower rate than was expected as well as active management of bank balances.